ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/universal/guides/rigged_nsbmd_creation/rigged_nsbmd_creation.md

   - Guide (White 2)
 ---

-# It's all rigged, baby: Getting a skin-weighted model from Blender to DS
+# Getting a skin-weighted model from Blender to DS
 > Author(s): [Brom](https://github.com/BromBromBromley).

 ## Table of Contents